 A contributor agreement is not strictly necessary to submit a patch.
 However, without a contributor agreement on file, your patch will be used for reference only - it will not be applied to the code.
 This may delay acceptance of your patch.

 Your patches or changes might not be accepted even if you do have a contributor agreement on file.
 Please do not take this personally or as an affront to your coding ability.
 Sometimes patches are rejected because they seem to be taking the project in a direction that the architect does not want to go.
 Or, there might be an alternative implementation of the same feature being prepared separately.

 Check-in privileges are granted on a case-by-case basis.
-Your chances of getting check-in privileges are much improved if you have a history of submitting quality patches and/or making thoughtful posts on the mailing list.
+Your chances of getting check-in privileges are much improved if you have a history of submitting quality patches and/or making thoughtful posts on the SQLite Forum.
 A contributor agreement is, of course, a prerequisite for check-in privileges.